 - 2 packages powdered fruit pectin such as Sure-Jell

 - 1 Tablespoon butter

-2. Remove stems from jalapenos; remove stem and seeds from red pepper.
+- Remove stems from jalapeños; remove stem and seeds from red pepper.
 Place together in food processor and chop until very fine.
 (You can also chop by hand until finely minced.)
 Drain any liquid from peppers.

-7. Ladle jam into hot jars, filling them within ¼ inch of top.
+- While jars are still warm, ladle jam into jars, filling them within ¼ inch of top.
 You can run a knife around inside of jars to remove air bubbles.
 Wipe rim of jar clean; add lid and ring to seal.

 Share it on Instagram and tag us and tag #infinetasterecipes so we can see it!